 What are ethical investments?

 In a nutshell, ethical investments are when you select investments based on your personal and ethical values.
 The issue here is that not everyone’s ethical values are the same, and there are a lot of different branches like Socially Responsible Investing (SRI), Environmental, Social and Governance (ESG), impact investing and sustainable investing.
 Each of these has a slightly different definition of what ethical investing is.
-So, while you may care solely about climate change, a fund manager – the person responsible for a fund’s investment strategy - of an SRI fund may be focused on equality.
+So, while you may care solely about climate change, a fund manager – the person responsible for a fund’s investment strategy - of SRI funds may be focused on equality.

 How are ethical investments managed?